-Moreover some areas have been perennial problems - the community arts centers in particular have been a failure for some time, with no real progress in almost two decades following the specular failure of its first and only attempt to build arts centers in communities.
-This challenge has been taken up by some provinces, but on the whole, most South Africans have little or no access to arts or heritage institutions and activities close to where they live.
+Moreover some areas have been perennial problems - the community arts centers in particular have been challenged for some time, with little real progress in almost two decades following the specular failure of its first and only attempt to build arts centers in communities.
+This challenge has been taken up by some provinces, but on the whole, most South Africans have little access to arts or heritage institutions and activities close to where they live.

 Democratisation of Culture Vs Cultural Democracy